 In the United States, the Biologics Price Competition and Innovation Act of 2009 created an abbreviated approval pathway for biological products that are demonstrated to be "highly similar", or biosimilar, to or "interchangeable" with an FDA-approved innovator (original) biological product.
 This pathway could allow competitors to reference data from innovator biological products already approved after 12 years from the time of approval.
 For several years the annual budget requests of President Obama's administration included proposals to cut this 12-year period of exclusivity down to seven years.
 Those proposals were not adopted by Congress.
 Under President Trump's administration, it is unclear if a similar change will be pursued in the future.
-In Europe, the European Commission has granted marketing authorizations for several biosimilars pursuant to a set of general and product class-specific guidelines for biosimilar approvals issued over the past few years.
+In Europe, the European Commission has granted marketing authorizations for several biosimilars pursuant to a set of general and product classspecific guidelines for biosimilar approvals issued over the past few years.
 In Europe, a competitor may reference data from biological products already approved, but will not be able to get on the market until ten years after the time of approval.
 This 10-year period will be extended to 11 years if, during the first eight of those 10 years, the marketing authorization holder obtains an approval for one or more new therapeutic indications that bring significant clinical benefits compared with existing therapies.
 In addition, companies may be developing biosimilars in other countries that could compete with our products.
 If competitors are able to obtain marketing approval for biosimilars referencing our products, our products may become subject to competition from such biosimilars causing the price for our products and our potential market share to suffer, resulting in lower product sales.

-Our ongoing BLA submission for paediatric SR-aGVHD may not be approved and even if it is approved, we will continue to be closely regulated by FDA.
+Our completed BLA submission for paediatric SR-aGVHD may not be approved and even if it is approved, we will continue to be closely regulated by FDA.

-As a biological product, our allogeneic cellular medicine, remestemcel-L, for the treatment of children with SR-aGVHD, requires regulatory approval from the FDA before it may legally be distributed in U.S. commerce.
-In particular, remestemcel-L will require FDA approval of a BLA under Section 351 of the Public Health Service Act to be commercialized.
-We initiated the filing of this BLA application in May 2019.
+As a biological product, our allogeneic cellular medicine, RYONCIL, for the treatment of children with SR-aGVHD, requires regulatory approval from the FDA before it may legally be distributed in U.S. commerce.
+In particular, RYONCIL will require FDA approval of a BLA under Section 351 of the Public Health Service Act to be commercialized.
+We initiated the filing of this BLA application in May 2019 and completed the submission on January 31, 2020.
 The outcome of this BLA application is uncertain, and there is a risk that it may not be approved by the FDA.

-We have received Fast Track designation from the FDA for remestemcel-L in children with SR aGVHD.
+We have received Fast Track designation from the FDA for RYONCIL in children with SR-aGVHD.
 A biologic product that receives Fast Track designation can be eligible for regulatory benefits, including rolling BLA review.
 Rolling review of a BLA enables individual modules of the application to be submitted to and reviewed by the FDA on an ongoing basis, rather than waiting for all sections of a BLA to be completed before submission.
-If FDA accepts a portion of the BLA application for rolling review, this does not necessarily mean that FDA review will commence or proceed before the complete application is submitted.
-We reported that FDA has agreed we can submit on a rolling basis our BLA for remestemcel-L for children with SR-aGVHD and that we have filed the first component of this rolling submission.
-Fast Track designation may provide for a more streamlined development or approval process but it does not change the standards for approval and may be rescinded by FDA if the product no longer meets the qualifying criteria.
+If the FDA accepts a portion of the BLA application for rolling review, this does not necessarily mean that the FDA review will commence or proceed before the complete application is submitted.
+We reported that the FDA has agreed we can submit on a rolling basis our BLA for RYONCIL for children with SR-aGVHD and that we have now filed all components of this rolling submission.
+Priority Review was confirmed on March 31, 2020, and an action date of September 30, 2020 was advised.
+Fast Track designation may provide for a more streamlined development or approval process but it does not change the standards for approval and may be rescinded by the FDA if the product no longer meets the qualifying criteria.